 Outdoor lovers are spoilt for choice on The Garden Route.
 There are walks, trails and hikes aplenty along the coast, through indigenous forest, and along rugged escarpment.
 Some of the most popular hiking routes are: the Giant Kingfisher Trail in Wilderness, the Woodcutters Trails in Knysna, and the Robberg Nature Reserve trails in Plettenberg Bay.

 Winter is the best time to eat oysters – and the Garden Route is full of places to enjoy them.
-Plus, the Pick n Pay Knysna Oyster Festival takes place in the heart of winter.
+Plus, the Knysna Oyster Festival takes place in the heart of winter.
 Over a 10-day period enjoy oyster eating, sporting events, wine tasting events, boat cruises and so much more.
-The 2018 festival takes places between 29 June and 8 July 2018.
+The 2021 festival takes places between 9 and 18 July.

 The Garden Route was named the 2014 Golf Destination of the Year for Africa and the Gulf States.
 Practice your swing at a number of beautiful golf courses in stunning natural scenery.